Gowtham2005-2005/admin-app-tedxsist/README.md

 ### 1. Front-End for Participants

-- Build a user-friendly interface for participants to view and manage their details.
+- for participants.

 ### 2. Bulk Email and Certificate Management

-- Implement a feature to send bulk emails to participants.
+- send bulk emails to participants.
-- Save certificates in the target Google Drive for efficient storage and sharing.
+- Save certificates in the target Google Drive

 ### 3. Scalability